deovil/InventoryApp/README.md

 # InventoryApp
-This is React Native app that can be used by businesses to manage inventory in their store
+This is React Native app that can be used by businesses to manage inventory of goods in their store.